8GB eMMC Recall Frequently Asked Questions

 Yes.
 Tesla will inspect your vehicle to determine if it contains an 8GB eMMC and, if present, we will replace the 8GB eMMC free of charge with an enhanced 64GB eMMC.
 Post-replacement, the vehicle will retain a NVIDIA® Tegra® infotainment processor.
 Diagnosis or repair for conditions other than the part and condition described above are not covered under this recall remedy.
 Diagnosis and repairs qualifying under this recall must be performed by Tesla, except for prior repairs that are eligible for reimbursement (please see the question below for more information about reimbursement).

-The duration for Tesla Service to complete the upgrade is approximately 75 minutes for Model S vehicles and approximately 90 minutes for Model X vehicles.
+The duration for Tesla Service to complete the upgrade is approximately 8 hours.

 Is this the same service procedure as Tesla’s Infotainment Upgrade?